ed-sivick/12-employee_tracker/README.md

 (3) Answer the prompts related to the user selected layout functions described above
 _____
 ## Usage
-This App allows the user to write, save, and delete notes on a webpage.
+This App allows the user to manage and update their company's departments, employees, and role for each employee.
 _____
 ## Contributing
 ed-sivick, Stack Overflow, Grepper, BCS support for functionality and code syntax